Cybersecurity Trends and Insights

 Develop a Tailored Compliance Strategy

 5. Consider utilizing technology solutions that can automate regulatory processes and enhance security measures.
-For instance, streamlines control over software usage, ensuring that only approved applications run on your network.
+For instance, application whitelisting streamlines control over software usage, ensuring that only approved applications run on your network.
 This not only enhances security configurations but also supports staff cyber hygiene training.

 Each box represents a crucial step in the compliance strategy.
 Follow the arrows to see how each step leads to the next, guiding your organization towards achieving CMMC compliance.